COVID-19: We've created a new online space for grassroots justice groups to discuss how to adapt and respond to the pandemic. Explore it here.

 Community paralegals provide a bridge between the law and real life.
-Depending on context, they may be called barefoot lawyers, grassroots legal advocates, community advisors and mobilizers, or even health advocates or environmental coordinators.
+Depending on context, they may be called legal empowerment advocates, grassroots legal advocates, barefoot lawyers, community mobilizers, or even health advocates or environmental coordinators.

 Whatever they are called, they share a common characteristic: a focus on legal empowerment.
 Instead of treating their clients as victims requiring an expert service—“I will solve this problem for you”— community paralegals’ message is “we will solve this together and grow stronger in the process.”

 Community paralegals are different from conventional paralegals—their primary role is not to assist lawyers, but rather to work directly with the communities they serve.
 They are trained in basic law and in skills like mediation, organizing, education, and advocacy.
 They form a dynamic, creative frontline that can engage formal and traditional institutions alike.